How to Protect Your App Idea Legally

-Right now is a great time to build an app.
+Right now is a great time to copyright an app.
 The average mobile user relies on 9 apps every day, and 30 apps in a month.
 You have a great chance to build an app that’s useful and profitable.

-Still, you want to make sure that you know how to protect an app idea, whether it’s a game, a fitness program, a budgeting assistant or anything else.
+Still, you want to make sure that you know how to legally protect an app idea, whether it’s a game, a fitness program, a budgeting assistant or anything else.
 An idea that’s yours can easily become someone else’s and wind up for sale on Google Play or Apple’s App store.

 Are you ready to learn how you can prevent that from happening?